dstiscar/cmpm-121-f25-d3-dstiscar/README.md

 - [x] draw the player's location on the map
 - [x] draw a rectangle representing one cell on the map
 - [x] use loops to draw a whole grid of cells on the map
-- [ ] have cells display the value of the token they're carrying
+- [x] have cells display the value of the token they're carrying
+- [ ] add option to trade token to player
 - [ ] add text for whenever the player is carrying a token
 - [ ] add feature to combine tokens with matching value
 - [ ] signal the player if there are any tokens of matching value